gardener/gardener/docs/usage/seed_bootstrapping.md

 For the sake of separating these concerns, two instances of the DWD are deployed by the seed controller.

-### Probe
+### Prober

-The `dependency-watchdog-probe` deployment is responsible for above mentioned first point.
+The `dependency-watchdog-prober` deployment is responsible for above-mentioned first point.

 The `kube-apiserver` of shoot clusters is exposed via a load balancer, usually with an attached public IP, which serves as the main entry point when it comes to interaction with the shoot cluster (e.g., via `kubectl`).
 While end-users are talking to their clusters via this load balancer, other control plane components like the `kube-controller-manager` or `kube-scheduler` run in the same namespace/same cluster, so they can communicate via the in-cluster `Service` directly instead of using the detour with the load balancer.